madhucnghubphilips/Usage-of-Open-Source-Components/README.md

 <h3 align="left"><font face="Arial"><span style="color:green">What are Open-Source Components?</span></font></h3>

-Open-source components are software modules, libraries, frameworks, or tools with source code made available for anyone to use, modify, and distribute.
+Open-source components are software modules, libraries, frameworks, or tools with source code available for anyone to use, modify, and distribute.
 Developed and maintained by a community of developers, these components are typically released under open-source licenses that outline the terms and conditions for their usage and distribution.